dustinpfister/blog_posts/_posts/js-document.md

 ## 2 - Getting Element Object references in detail

 Although I have touched base on the subject of getting one or more references to element objects in the basic section of this post, I think that this is a subject that I should do more to cover in detail when it comes to more advanced topics.
+There are a lot of options actually for getting references to elements and or nodes in a client side javaScript project, beyond just that of getting them by id and class.
+Also there is also things like the question of what the difference is between a NodeList and an HTML collection, and all kinds of little details that are near the subject of getting element object references.
 So in this section I will be exploring the various options for getting one or more elements using the various methods in the document interface.

 ### 2.1 - By id and class